-Proxy servers also provide a layer of caching, and can be made faster and more reliable than third-party sites.
+Certain proxy servers also provide a layer of caching which can make loading images faster and more reliable.
 This caching also helps preserve posts by protecting them from dead images.

 When enabled, the image proxy needs to be publicly accessible to both the Mattermost client and server.

 Mattermost clients will use the image proxy to load all external images.
 The Mattermost server will use the image proxy when possible, but will not use it when requesting content that may not be an image, such as for image previews of plaintext URLs.

 An image proxy can be configured in System Console > Environment > Image Proxy (or System Console < Files > Storage in versions prior to 5.12).

 The local image proxy is available as part of the Mattermost server deployment.
 When using the local image proxy, images are served to clients through the server which helps anonymize users.
 If SSL is enabled on the server, it provides a secure connection.
 This method does not offer any caching behavior.

 With the local image proxy enabled, requests for images hosted on the local network are now affected by the

 AllowUntrustedInternalConnections setting.
 See documentation for more information or if you are seeing unintentionally blocked images.